 Workplace bullying is a widespread problem that's been gaining momentum.
 In fact, studies show that nearly half of all U.S. workers are affected by workplace bullying.

 The Statistics—Who Are the Victims?

-CNBC conducted a poll in December 2017 and found that about 20 percent of those surveyed had experienced harassment in the workplace.
-Among those who had, 27 percent were women while only 10 percent were men.
+CNBC conducted a poll in December 2017 and found that about 20% of those surveyed had experienced harassment in the workplace.
+Among those who had, 27% were women while only 10% were men.

-Approximately 19 percent were adults.
-Among those adults, just 16 percent were ages 18 to 34 while older Americans ages 50 to 64 represented 25 percent.
+Approximately 19% were adults.
+Among those adults, just 16% were between the ages of 18 and 34 while older Americans ages 50 to 64 represented 25%.
 This study was focused on sexual harassment.

 National Public Radio reported on another study by Stop Street Harassment just two months earlier in October 2017.
-It put the number of women who had experienced some form of sexual harassment on the job at a disturbing 81 percent.
-Approximately 43 percent of men also reported experiencing such bullying.
+It put the number of women who had experienced some form of sexual harassment on the job at a disturbing 81%.
+Approximately 43% of men also reported experiencing such bullying.